 In most states, the person's conduct must have been on purpose (willful) or with bad intent (malicious).
 It is not enough that a person engaged in conduct that merely annoyed, harassed, or embarrassed someone else.
 If fighting was involved, it must have been unlawful, and not in self-defense or the defense of others.

 To determine guilt, courts look at the particular circumstances of each case.
 Some of the factors a judge may consider include the location, time, place, words, actions, and the person spoken to or touched (for example, a police officer, teacher, student, relative or passerby).

 Common actions that do not constitute disturbing the peace can include:

 - Engaging in horseplay;

 - Merely annoying someone;

-- Giving someone a gesture such as the middle finger, (sometimes even against a police officer).
+- Giving someone a gesture such as the middle finger.

 Penalties and Punishment